Every other Wednesday at 1:00 PM

 January 22, 2019 at 4:30 PM, ARKU 510-511

-Nazlı Özkan, Post-Doctoral Fellow with the King Fahd Center for Middle East Studies, will examine the changing dynamics of state governance in Turkey in its historical and global context.
+Nazlı Özkan, Post-Doctoral Fellow with the King Fahd Center for Middle East Studies, examined the changing dynamics of state governance in Turkey in its historical and global context.

 November 8, 2018 at 4:30 PM, KIMP 102